anthonymanzo/Vagrant-CentOS-Chef-Lamp/README.md

 cd ~
 git clone https://github.com/anthonymanzo/Vagrant-CentOS-Chef-Lamp
 ```
-In current project folder simply run `vagrant up --provider=virtualbox` or `vagrant up --provider=vsphere`
-If using vsphere, make sure to set the vcenter user credentials in the VagrantFile to AD credentials that are privileged to create VMs.

 #Configuration
 Most of the configuration is done in the [VagrantFile] (VagrantFile) for setting up the VM in either Vsphere or VirtualBox.